Bladder Control FAQs

 I have a weak bladder does your website provide information on this?

 Yes.
-Weak bladder is also known as Stress Urinary Incontinence (SUI) and usually occurs when you laugh, cough, sneeze or exercise.
+A weak bladder is also known as Stress Urinary Incontinence (SUI) and usually occurs when you laugh, cough, sneeze or exercise.
 Women are predominantly affected by weak bladder but men can experience it too.
-Young women and teenagers can also experience SUI, we have a information sheet called Love Your Gusset which explains more about this.
+Young women and teenagers can also experience SUI, we have an information sheet called Love Your Gusset which explains more about this.

 To find out more about SUI or weak bladder please visit our Bladder Conditions and Symptoms section.
 You’ll find a drop-down menu at the bottom of the page listing bladder problems affecting both women and men, as well as other specific conditions, including those specific to either men or women.
 Don’t forget to read the general information on this page too, as this may help your understanding of bladder problems.

 I have to go to the toilet a lot in the day, what does this mean?

 Frequent visits to the toilet can be caused by an Overactive Bladder (OAB).
 OAB includes other symptoms such as frequency, urgency and urge incontinence, nocturia and nocturnal enuresis.
 To read more about Overactive Bladder please visit our Bladder Conditions and Symptoms section.
-You will find a drop down menu at the bottom of the page listing bladder problems affecting both women and men, as well as other specific conditions, including those specific to either men or women.
+You will find a menu on the right-hand side of the page listing bladder problems affecting both women and men, as well as other specific conditions, including those specific to either men or women.
 Do not forget to read the general information on this page too, as this may help your understanding of bladder problems.

 I’ve heard of double voiding, what is this and how can it help me?